DotProduct/SampleIOC/README.md

 ```

-Now you're ready to have your code say
+Now you're ready to have your code say Hi.